 Are there any late fees?

-New in 2015, we have a pricing hierarchy that changes as the race date approaches.
+We have a pricing hierarchy that changes as the race date approaches.
 Sign up early to get your best rates.

 All of the dates and pricing changes can be seen on our Events Pricing page.